python-rope/rope/docs/contributing.rst

 The `unresolved issues list`_ in Github is the latest todo list.

-There is also a rather outdated list in :doc:`/dev/issues.rst`.
+There is also a rather outdated list in :ref:`dev/issues:Rope Issues`.
 There is a section called "unresolved issues"; it contains almost every kind of task.
 This file will need some cleanup, thoughts, and discussions.